'BABIES Can Choose Their Gender?' Fox Under Fire for Pro-LGBT Special on Helping 5-Year-Old Girl Become a Boy

 The report was part of a Fox News series titled "America Together: LGBTQ+ Pride Month."

-Fox News Correspondent Bryan Llenas explained in his report that Ryland's parents Jeff and Hillary Whittington began sex experimentation on the child after determining that "Before Ryland could even speak, 'he' managed to tell his parents that he is a boy."
+Fox News Correspondent Bryan Llenas explained in his report that Ryland's parents Jeff and Hillary Whittington determined that, "Before Ryland could even speak, 'he' managed to tell his parents that he is a boy."

 "It wasn't him trying to be a brat," Ryland's mother Hillary said as the video showed Ryland wearing girl's clothes.
 "It was really painful for him to have to wear feminine clothing and for us constantly telling him you're a girl."

+The LGBT agenda in schools is just one reason people are choosing to homeschool.
+Kirk Cameron spoke to CBN's Quick Start Podcast about it.
+Listen here:

-"And unlike some trans kids, when Ryland came out at age of 5 a few years later, he had the full support of his parents," Llenas stated in his report.
+"And unlike some trans kids, when Ryland came out at the age of 5 a few years later, he had the full support of his parents," Llenas stated in his report.

 Ryland's mother also spoke about why she and her husband decided not to push back against Ryland's gender identity.